naokirin/fakey-cognito/README.md

 # run with cargo on port 8080
 cargo run &

+# or run on docker from ghcr
+docker run -p 8080:8080 ghcr.io/naokirin/fakey-cognito:main

-# or run with docker
+# or build and run on docker from repository code
 docker build -t fakey-cognito . docker run -p 8080:8080 fakey-cognito